-This Vegan Mexican Lasagna recipe is made with layers of seasoned veggie crumbles, vegan cheese, and avocados.
-These south-of-the-border ingredients create a festive vegetarian makeover of a traditional pasta dish.
+This Meatless Vegan Mexican Taco Lasagna Recipe is made with layers of seasoned veggie crumbles, vegan cheese, and avocados.
+Homemade Taco Lasagna uses south-of-the-border ingredients to create a festive vegetarian makeover of a traditional pasta dish.
 Using corn tortillas instead of lasagna noodles creates a taco lasagna casserole worth serving time and time again!
 If you love vegetarian Mexican recipes for dinner, this is the one for you!

 I came up with the idea of this recipe years ago.
 I figured if you can eat lasagna with noodles, why not a Mexican Lasagna with corn tortillas?